-eBook sellers are the sales channels that bring your ebook to the reader.
-If you are considering self-publishing an ebook for profit versus fun, distribution through these retailers are critical to your book's sales success.
+E-Book sellers are the sales channels that bring your e-book to the reader.
+If you are considering self-publishing an ebook for profit versus fun, distribution through these retailers is critical to your book's success.

-Some (like Barnes & Noble, Amazon and Kobo also have self-publishing services, built to seamlessly interact with their distribution arm.
+All of the e-book sellers below offer digital books for sale.
+Some, like Amazon and Barnes & Noble, also have self-publishing services, built to seamlessly interact with their distribution arm.
 Some, like Baker & Taylor or Gardners, are book wholesalers bringing digital books into a specific marketplace.

-If you're using a DIY platform such as Smashwords and uploading your books yourself, keep in mind that each of these ebook sellers may have different technical parameters for uploading, etc., and you should check with each one individually for their respective ebook specifications.
+If you're using a DIY platform such as Smashwords and uploading your books yourself, keep in mind that each of these e-book sellers may have different technical parameters for uploading and you should check with each one individually for their respective e-book specifications.

 Major eBook Sellers